dsp-jetpack/JetPack/osp_deployer/settings/readme.md

 ##Change Log
 ### Layout
-Command to execute automated deployment:
+Command to execute

-  cd /root/deploy-auto/osp_deployer
+python deployer.py -s "PATH to the Settings file"

-  python deployer.py -s "PATH to your settings .ini file"
+The structure is each directory represents a site and rack designation

-Configuration files for each internal Dell stamp are in the "dell-internal" repo under the "dell-esg" github.
-There are subdirectories there to contain the configuration for each stamp.
+* Please add your spreadsheets for your installs

-* Please name your files in some way that designates your stamp:
+* Please name your files

 ** MHT_RackName.properties
 ** MHT_RackName_settings.ini